Luis Arraez Player Props: Marlins vs. Cubs

 Luis Arraez At The Plate

-- Arraez leads Miami with 35 hits and an OBP of .505, plus a team-best slugging percentage of .549.
+- Arraez has 38 hits and an OBP of .525 to go with a slugging percentage of .558.
+All three of those stats lead Miami hitters this season.

-- Among qualifying hitters in baseball, he ranks first in batting average, first in on-base percentage, and 18th in slugging.
+- Among the qualifying hitters in MLB play, he ranks first in batting average, first in on-base percentage, and 18th in slugging.

-- In 82.6% of his 23 games this season, Arraez has picked up at least one hit.
-He's also had 11 multi-hit games.

-- Arraez has driven in a run in seven games this season (30.4%), including two games with multiple runs batted in.
+- In seven games this year (29.2%), Arraez has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.